SAP/clm-sl-alert-notification-client/README.md

         .withEnableDeliveryStatus(true)
         .build();
 ```
-Once the processing of the event, matched for delivery through this action, completes, delivery status update will be generated with the corresponding results.
+Once the processing of the event, matched for delivery through the action, completes, the delivery status event will be triggered, containing the corresponding delivery results.

 ### 9. Setting Up a Test Environment
 Do you want to test yourself all of those examples?
 Get started by [importing](https://help.sap.com/viewer/5967a369d4b74f7a9c2b91f5df8e6ab6/Cloud/en-US/771da5b383ee4722afc4eb1f58aa4648.html)